-Hybrids are the best bet for many, as they’re not dependent on charge points and are very fuel efficient.
+Hybrids are the best bet for many, as they’re not dependent on charge points and are very fuel-efficient.

 Another note: Electric cars are often automatic: A relatively easy way to drive that’s popular in America and Japan, but less so in Europe.
 Some complain that there’s less of a feeling of control with automatic cars, so it’s something to look out for.

-Regardless of the type of electric vehicle you go for, you can be confident that you’re taking a positive step in creating a cleaner environment.
+Regardless of the type of electric vehicle you go for, you can be confident that you’re making a positive step in creating a cleaner environment.
 Electric cars are evolving nicely too, offering smooth driving and a range of choice.

 The electric vehicle is here to stay, and Pinergy – an innovative energy company – has been keenly observing its evolution since the beginning.

-Innovation is key to Pinergy’s identity, and we are especially proud of our Smart Meter, which puts control in your hands.
+Innovation is key to Pinergy’s identity, and we are especially proud of our Smart Meter, which puts the control in your hands.

-The Pinergy In Home Display and Smart Meter App will give you up to the minute details on your energy consumption.
+The Pinergy In-Home Display and Smart Meter App will give you up to the minute details on your energy consumption.